-No person is entitled to hold the office of Director for more than 12 consecutive years
+No person is entitled to hold the office of:

+Elected Director for more than 12 consecutive years; and

+Appointed Director for more than 12 consecutive years plus, during their first term, the period between the third anniversary of their initial appointment and the immediately following annual general meeting,

+(“Maximum Consecutive Term”).

-ny Director, upon having served as Director for the Maximum Consecutive Term, shall not be eligible for election or appointment to the Board until at least 1 year has passed since the Director last retired.
+Any Director, upon having served as Director for the Maximum Consecutive Term, shall not be eligible for election or appointment to the Board until at least 1 year has passed since the Director last retired.

+For the avoidance of doubt, any Appointed Director who is a WA Appointed Director may only be reappointed in accordance with the procedure set out in clause 5.4(c).

-5. Vacation of office
+5.6 Vacation of office